jhoughjr/vapor-auth-template/README.md

 The template can be cloned and configured/changed to fit your needs, but should give a good starting point to anyone new to Vapor.

+## Changes
+    * tools version 5.9
+    * Repository protocols updated to a/a api.

 ## Features
 * User registration
 * User login